 This is a course for advanced-level singers who will receive in-depth coaching and the option of additional help with texts.
 Acceptance is guaranteed for singers who have already been accepted for a course with Benjamin Bagby.
 Others may submit a resume to firstname.lastname@example.org by June 1 and will be notified of their status by June 15.
 Auditors are welcome.
 Transcriptions and texts will be provided.
 Peter Dronke's book "The Medieval Lyric" may be of interest as a general overview.

 Benjamin Bagby is the co-founder of the medieval ensemble Sequentia, and is one of the most sought-after performers and teachers of Medieval music today.
 Lawrence Rosenwald is the Anne Pierce Rogers Professor of English at Wellesley College and an expert coach on language and delivery.

 Saturday-Sunday two sessions per day coaching individual singers, with auditors welcome.
 Lawrence Rosenwald will coach on language and translation, and will be available to meet with singers individually through "office hours."

 Course Participant Tuition: $300 for auditioned singers.
 Others are welcome to sit in on one or more classes for $25 per class.

 Limited scholarship funds are available.
-To apply, email a letter to Marilyn Boenau at email@example.com about your experience, goals in the field of early music, and financial situation.
+To apply, email Marilyn Boenau at email@example.com about your experience, goals in the field of early music, and financial situation.
 Early Music America also provides scholarships.
 You may also consider contacting your local arts and cultural societies about possible funding.
 We would be happy to help in providing documentation to assist you in obtaining a third-party scholarship.